kvietmeier/Terraform/vastdata/cluster_config/README.md

 - VAST provider plugin initialized
 - Access to a VAST Data cluster (on GCP or other supported platforms)
 - Accessible Active Directory DC
-- DNS Forwarder configured to point to the VAST DNS domain/s
+- DNS Forwarder or Delegation configured to point to the VAST DNS domain/s

 ### Elements Created